bsanuk/bsanuk/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a Top Sneaky project.
+- 🔭 I’m currently working on a Top Sneaky project
 - 🌱 I’m currently learning about Next's new app router
 - 💬 Ask me about Next, React, Strapi
 - 📫 How to reach me: [@borasanuk](https://twitter.com/borasanuk)